denisecase/freeze-tracker/README.md

 When starting a new session, you'll need to activate the virtual environment.

-Activate it in PowerShell: `.venv\Scripts\Activate`
+- Activate it in PowerShell: `.venv\Scripts\Activate`

-Activate it in macOS/Linux Terminal:  `source .venv/bin/`
+- Activate it in macOS/Linux Terminal:  `source .venv/bin/`

-If you ever want to deactivate it, run `deactivate`.
+- To deactivate it, run `deactivate`.

 ## Install Dependencies